Seagate/cortx-experiments/Pacemaker/clone_experiments/clone_resource.md

 ```

 ### Approach 2: Create resource per node with max clone size per node.
-  - Here each node have s3server resource having 11 clone.
+  - Consider some resource like s3server which need 11 instance on each node.
+  - Step to create resource (Consider we have 3 node)
+    - Create s3server-1, s3server-2, s3server-3 resource with clone-max=11 clone-node-max=11.
+    - Use resource-discovery=exclusive for s3server-1 to only start on srvnode-1 and s3server-2 to only start on srvnode-2 and s3server-3 to only start on srvnode-3.
-  - Approach good if clone if node less and clone can not move across node.
+  - Approach good if node count is less and clone can not move across node.

 ```
 $ pcs resource create s3server-1 ocf:seagate:s3server num=1 unique_clone=true clone clone-max=11 clone-node-max=11 globally-unique=true